M58 motorway: Skelmersdale Up Holland Bypass

+Construction as a motorway restrictions road

+Junctions 5 to 6, of the regional road was upgraded to dual three lanes with a hard shoulder in 1977.
+These roads were upgraded to motorway status in 1977.
+Construction started around March 1976, being mostly an upgrade of the 'Regional Road', the A506.
+This section opened on 17 September 1977, being 3.5 miles to the M6.

+On opening of the new motorway, in late September 1977, there were over fifty offences of not keeping to new motorway regulations, such as riding bicycles and mopeds, but by November 1977 people were attempting to walk along the road, being often hitchhikers from the M6 junction.

 Construction on Switch Island to junction 4 section began in 1978 with the road opening between April and September 1980.

+A £12.1 million contract was given to Alfred McAlpine of Wirral, from Aintree to the Lancashire boundary, being 3.7 mi.
+A £9.6 million contract was given to Fairclough Civil Engineering, in early March 1978, from the Lancashire boundary to the A5068 at Skelmersdale, now junction 4, being 4.3 mi; it included a short section of widening of the Regional Road.
+Construction started in mid-April 1978.
+The section from the A5068, junction 4 at Skelmersdale, to A570, junction 3 at Bickerstaffe, opened on 1 June 1980.
+The last section was planned to open on 22 August 1980, but opened on 21 September, being 6.5 mi.
+It was six months late.
+The western mile-long section, from Aintree, was only two lanes, but had a wide central reservation, to allow a possible upgrade to three lanes.

 Unfulfilled plans

 Junction 2 was not built, and was the end of a proposed motorway to Preston.
 This was originally given the designation A59(M) as an upgrade to the A59 and later referred to as the M59.
 However these proposals were dropped in favour of improvements to the existing A59.

 At Switch Island, the junction has been built to allow an extension of the M57 and the end of M58 has provision for slip roads to the extension to be constructed.

 Lancashire County Council had in 1949 also proposed a Wigan to Bolton road.
 Bridges had been built on the M61 to allow for this eventual continuation.
 Later plans saw the road downgraded to an A road; it would have reached the M61 between junctions 5 and 6.
 These plans have also been dropped and currently Wigan Borough Council has plans for a part dual and part single carriageway route to the A579 near Atherton.